The Best of Amaliah Straight to Your Inbox

 As we know, grief is universal.
 We all experience grief in some capacity.
 Whether that’s the loss of a loved one, the loss of cultures, of nations, of a collective of peoples, the loss of healthy systems, a loss of dreams and expectations, a loss of world possessions, a loss of lifestyle, a loss of environmental safety, a loss of spiritual connection – grief meets us all at one stage or another.
 It is guaranteed.

 “And We will surely test you with something of fear and hunger and a loss of wealth and lives and fruits but give good tidings to the patient.”
-[2:155]
+(Surah Al-Baqarah 2:155)

-And in today’s globalised world, our grief is not only individual or local, it is collective and the rituals of grief have transcended borders.
+And in today’s globalised world, as we have witnessed a horrific genocide play out live on our screens since the past ten months, our grief is not only individual or local, it is collective and the rituals of grief have transcended borders.
 Our grief rituals have experienced innovation, a loss in and of themselves, or new-found expressions.

 But grief, whatever form it takes, gives space to collective mourning and collective witnessing.
 In today’s climate where there is so much injustice, it can be difficult to mourn collectively, and grieve in ways that lead to healing, change, and sustained remembrance.
 It feels so often that we are grieving so much, all the time, and have no time to sit with the grief.